The problem with tech diversity reports

 So Hutchinson founded diversity consultancy firm ReadySet.

-She sees diversity reports as helping establish two important points: transparency and answerability.
+She sees diversity reports helping establish two important points: transparency and answerability.
 "Without those measurements, it's really hard to establish accountability," Hutchinson said.
-"Those measurements also form the basis for goal setting, they help track progress over time."
+"Those measurements also form the basis for goal-setting, they help track progress over time."

 The problem is, the reports aren't really all that transparent.